AnObfuscator/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 Variable Names
 --------------------------------------------------------
-These are numbered by the column number in the outputted data set.
+The names of the variables are from the original data set, described in the README.md.
+This is intended to ease traceability and reproducability.
+These names are numbered by the column number in the outputted data set.

+For example:

+* X SomeName

+X is the column number, and SomeName is the variable name.

 ### Activity
 Activity is the activity performed by the subject.